1alessandro1/Wireless-Compatibilty-Chart-for-macOS/README.md

 # Wireless Compatibilty Chart for macOS
 This repository is an initial draft for an extensive collection of wireless devices compatible with macOS

-For usability, check this document for the latest support info
+For usability, you can check this document for the latest support info first, open an issue or a PR editing [this file](https://github.com/1alessandro1/Wireless-Compatibilty-Chart-for-macOS/blob/main/Wi-Fi%20Compatibility%20Table%20-%20Pci-Express%2C%20Mini%20Pci-Express%20and%20M.2%20(NGFF)%20for%20macOS.csv) with your favorite editor and export that again in csv for the PR.

 https://docs.google.com/spreadsheets/d/1Rc66yvbW2-llykxt5AL03HSHZ9PDa4SQqJrglJ1bMKE/edit#gid=0